Twitch Sub Count Tracker

 While most people subscribe to a channel to give support to a favorite streamer, they do receive some perks in return.
 The most common ones are:

-• Subscriber badges – when a subscriber chats in a chatroom, a special subscriber badge will appear beside their name.
+• Subscriber Badges – When a subscriber chats in a chatroom, a special subscriber badge will appear beside their name.
 Although there is a standard subscriber badge, streamers can customize them if they choose.

 • Special Alerts – Special alerts display to everybody watching a stream every time a subscriber resubscribes, publicizing the subscriber’s username, and length of subscription to date.
 Subscribers can also send customized messages to the streamer.

-• Exclusive Chatroom – some streamers create sub-only chatrooms for their subscribers, particularly useful for big channels where comments can quickly vanish off the screen because of the number of viewers present
+• Exclusive Chatroom – Some streamers create sub-only chatrooms for their subscribers, particularly useful for big channels where comments can quickly vanish off the screen because of the number of viewers present

-• Exclusive Competitions – some streamers hold subscriber-only competitions, with premium prizes, compared to what they offer their general viewers.
+• Exclusive Competitions – Some streamers hold subscriber-only competitions, with premium prizes, compared to what they offer their general viewers.

-• Ad-free Viewing – many channels reward their subscribers with ad-free viewing
+• Ad-free Viewing – Many channels reward their subscribers with ad-free viewing

 Twitch Subscription Tiers